StellarSt0rm/whiteboard/README.md

 > [!WARNING]
 > I will never compile this for windows, so dont ask me.
 You can build it yourself.
+> Nor will I build it for MacOS.

 ## Installing
 To install Whiteboard you will need Nix, then just run: `nix develop --command cargo build --release` \